A viking helmet? A mermaid tail woven from fragments of storm cloud? Or a silver hammer that an elf once used to make a teeny tiny pair of shoes?

 It was established by educator and writer Felicity Williams, to provide children and young people with a high quality after school activity that developed inquiry, creativity and imagination.
 And it also had to be fun!

 In 2016 we renamed and rebranded to become Canvas Bag Drama.
 Our classes are held in The Theatre, on the grounds of Rangi Ruru High School, Merivale, Christchurch.
+In 2017 we opened a satellite campus in South Brighton and in 2018 we did the same in Halswell.

 Over the last 20 years we have been privileged to see hundreds of children and teenagers benefit from our classes which embrace the full spectrum of performing arts.